 But don’t explode the confetti yet.
 Just because you gathered a crowd on your doorstep doesn’t mean they’ll come inside for cake.
 In other words, you want your visitors to take a highly targeted action upon visiting your landing page (rather than just passively viewing it and heading out).

 Improving your Landing Page Conversion Rate

-To increase the chances of your visitors converting into quality leads for your business, we’re sharing key insights we’ve put to the test, which will help increase conversions on your landing page.
-Following are 10 landing page best practices to get your party started.
+To increase the chances of your visitors converting into quality leads for your business, we’re sharing key tactics we’ve put to the test to help increase conversions on your landing page.
+Let’s get this party started.

 10 Landing Page Best Practices

 1. Incorporate Authentic Testimonials

 Social media has increased the expectation and need for peer influence, and has perfected the concept of virtual word-of-mouth advertising.

 We have a tendency to trust our peers’ opinions more than we trust advertisers’ statements about themselves.
 And we’re used to making consumer decisions based on the ubiquitous nature of peers’ promotions through social media.